Atmosphere of Mercury: Tails

-Because of Mercury's proximity to the Sun, the pressure of solar light is much stronger than near Earth.
-Solar radiation pushes neutral atoms away from Mercury, creating a comet-like tail behind it.
-The main component in the tail is sodium, which has been detected beyond 24 million km (1000 R_{M}) from the planet.
-This sodium tail expands rapidly to a diameter of about 20,000 km at a distance of 17,500 km.
-In 2009, MESSENGER also detected calcium and magnesium in the tail, although these elements were only observed at distances less than 8 R_{M}.
+Because of Mercury's proximity to the Sun, solar radiation pressure is much stronger there than near Earth.
+This pressure pushes neutral atoms away from Mercury, producing a comet-like tail behind the planet.
+Sodium is the tail's primary component and has been detected more than 24 million km (1000 R_{M}) from the planet.
+The sodium tail expands rapidly, reaching a diameter of about 20,000 km at a distance of 17,500 km from Mercury.
+In 2009, MESSENGER also detected calcium and magnesium in the tail, although these elements were observed only within 8 R_{M} of the planet.

 Observation difficulties

-Mercury is the least explored planet of the inner Solar System due to the many difficulties of observation.
-The position of Mercury as seen from Earth is always very close to the Sun, which causes challenges when trying to observe it.
-The Hubble Space Telescope and other Earth-based space imaging systems have highly sensitive sensors so they can observe deep space objects.
-They must not be directed toward the Sun, lest its powerful radiation destroy the sensors.
+Mercury is the least explored of the inner planets because of the challenges involved in observing and reaching it.
+As seen from Earth, Mercury always appears close to the Sun, making observations difficult.
+The Hubble Space Telescope and other space-based observatories have highly sensitive instruments that can observe faint and distant objects, but they cannot be pointed directly at the Sun because its intense radiation could damage their sensors.

-Instead, flyby and orbital missions to Mercury can study the planet and receive accurate data.
-Even though Mercury is closer to Earth than Pluto is, the transfer orbit from Earth to Mercury requires more energy.
-Mercury being so close to the Sun, space probes going there are accelerating as they approach, due to the Sun's gravitational pull.
-This requires the use of retrorockets, which use fuel that the probe must carry instead of better instruments.
+Spacecraft missions that fly past or orbit Mercury can provide detailed observations of the planet.
+Although Mercury is closer to Earth than Pluto, reaching it from Earth requires a significant amount of energy.
+As a spacecraft approaches the Sun, it accelerates under the Sun's gravity, requiring it to perform additional maneuvers to reduce its velocity and enter an orbit around Mercury.
+These maneuvers consume propellant that could otherwise be replaced by additional scientific instruments or other spacecraft hardware.